guptaanu412/example-course-specs/README.md

 <em>

-You have several dozen data files, each of which is formatted like this:
+As the final exercise in the Unix shell course, you are given several dozen data files, each of which is formatted like this:

 ```
 2013-11-05,deer,5